 It should last between 14 and 23 minutes.

 The site invites Daniel to spend less than thirty seconds on each question and to take the test in a quiet place, without stopping for any breaks and without doing anything else at the same time.

-For each question, Daniel must choose the answer which corresponds best to him, and the one which corresponds the least, as well as the answers in-between.
 He must check one box (and one only) per line AND per column, i.e. four boxes per question.